Mulanay: History

-The populace of Mulanay is composed of different ethnic groups like Tagalogs, Visayas and Bicolanos.
+In 1938, barrios Bondo, Cawayan, Inabuan, Ilayang Tayuman, Ibabang Tayuman, Kasay, Mañongon, Pagsangahan, and Silongin were separated from Mulanay to form the newly established municipality of Bondo (present-day San Francisco).

 Based on the Philippine Statistics Authority Census Calendar Year 2010, it has a population of 50,826.
 The first town head of Mulanay during the Spanish Regime was Alcalde Mayor Eustaquio Manlangit, while the first town mayor during the American Occupation was Mayor Atanacio Ojeda.
-The municipality had been under twenty seven mayors from Spanish Regime up to present.
-The incumbent mayor is Aris Aguirre.

-At present, Mulanay is composed of twenty eight (28) barangays, four of which comprise the poblacion.
-The municipality is an agricultural town where farm crops like coconut, garlic, bananas, rice, corn, peanuts, mongo, ginger, squash, and other vegetables are abundantly harvested.
-Mulanay lies along the coast of Tayabas Bay, an abundant fishing ground.

 Geography

+Mulanay is situated on the Bondoc Peninsula; its geographical coordinates are 13° 31′ 20″ North, 122° 24′ 15″ East, and its original name was Malunay.
+Mulanay is 149 km from Lucena and 279 km from Manila.

+The town proper, with her plain landscape, is a coastal town facing the Tayabas Bay.

 Barangays

-Mulanay is politically subdivided into 28 barangays.
+Mulanay is politically subdivided into 28 barangays - as indicated below - 4 of which comprise the poblacion.
+Each barangay consists of puroks and some have sitios.